bogaudio/BogaudioModules/README.md

 The main frequency knob is calibrated in volts, from -4 to +6, corresponding to notes from C0 to C6.
 The default "0V" position corresponds to C4 (261.63HZ).
 Any pitch CV input at the V/OCT port is added to the knob value to determine the oscillator frequency.
 With CV input, the pitch can be driven as high as 95% of the Nyquist frequency (so, over 20KHZ at Rack's default sample rate).
 The FINE knob allows an additional adjustment of up to +/-1 semitone (100 cents, 1/12 volt).
 In slow mode, the output frequency is 7 octaves lower than in normal mode with the same knob/CV values.

+[New in version 1.1.24:] In linear mode, the frequency 1000HZ times the pitch voltage (as determined by the knob plus V/OCT CV) -- at 0V, the frequency is zero, and the oscillator stops.
+In slow mode, it tracks at 1HZ times the pitch voltage.
+Negative voltages will realize the same output frequency as the corresponding positive voltage (the oscillator runs backwards).
+Use with with an FM input to create strange waveforms.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the maximum of the channels on the V/OCT and FM inputs.

 #### XCO